allanalencar/allanalencar/README.md

 I have two daughters, I'm from Niterói, I love games of different types and I have a huge desire to see the world.

-- 💼 Today I am working as After Sales Analyst in a big company that provides tracking software and application to other companies.
+- 💼 Today I am working as Costumer Sucess in a big company that provides tracking software and application to other companies.
 - 💻 I'm studying Python and I've been doing a lot of research on database and mobile application development.
 - 🌎 Today I seek to exchange information about programming, help and be helped and I love networking
 - 🌟 My focus today is to acquire knowledge and develop myself professionally, my desire is to see problems as challenges and to know how to analyze them in a technical way and apply my experience to solve them.